 Our Mission

 Victory Gardens Theater nurtures and produces relevant, new theater work that reflects the diverse stories of our world and contributes to the vitality of the American Theater.
-Our work inspires dialogue towards meaningful civic change and creates an inclusive theater experience that belongs to everyone.
+Our work inspires dialogue toward meaningful civic change and creates an inclusive theater experience that belongs to everyone.

 Our Vision